China stocks rise as weak factory data fans stimulus hopes | Business

 - China

-For the week, the CSI300 Index added 2.4%, the biggest weekly gain so far this year, while the Shanghai Composite Index was up 2.2%. ** The Caixin/Markit Manufacturing Purchasing Managers' Index (PMI), which focuses more on small firms in coastal regions, fell to 48.1 in March, broadly in line with the official PMI released on Thursday, as the domestic COVID-19 resurgence and the economic fallout from the Ukraine war weighed.
+For the week, the CSI300 Index added 2.4%, the biggest weekly gain so far this year, while the Hang Seng Index was up nearly 3%. ** The Caixin/Markit Manufacturing Purchasing Managers' Index (PMI), which focuses more on small firms in coastal regions, fell to 48.1 in March, broadly in line with the official PMI released on Thursday, as the domestic COVID-19 resurgence and the economic fallout from the Ukraine war weighed.

 ** China's commercial hub of Shanghai grounded to a halt on Friday after the government locked down most of the city's 26 million residents to stop the spread of COVID, even as official numbers showed cases falling for the second day in a row. ** To some extent, negative headlines were priced in during the first quarter, said Yang Delong, chief economist at Shenzhen-based First Seafront Fund Management Co, adding he expected a potential rebound in the second quarter.